June election won’t set primary record; new votes don’t change outcomes

 Burgum's influence also was an issue in the District 8 Republican legislative race because he poured $1.85 million of his own money into a political group that targeted longtime Rep. Jeff Delzer of Underwood, with whom he has tangled over budget issues.

-New votes reported Monday did not change the outcome -- Delzer was defeated by challengers David Andahl and Dave Nehring, who also enjoyed Burgum’s endorsement.
+New votes reported this week did not change the outcome -- Delzer was defeated by challengers David Andahl and Dave Nehring, who also enjoyed Burgum’s endorsement.
 Nehring and Andahl got 30% and 29% of the vote, respectively, to Delzer's 22%.
 More than 7,300 people voted.

-None of the seven counties whose canvassed results were not posted Monday make up a part of District 8.

 The June election was conducted entirely by mail-in ballot due to the coronavirus pandemic, sparking speculation that it might set a record due to the ease of voting.
 At the end of election night, voter turnout stood at 153,933, and Deputy Secretary of State Jim Silrum said at the time that about 41,000 of the 196,000 mail-in ballots that had been sent out to voters statewide had not yet been returned.

-"It isn’t a record," Jaeger told the Tribune.
+"It isn’t a record," Secretary of State Al Jaeger told the Tribune.
 "It would have been if all the 190,090 voters who requested a ballot would have returned a ballot.
 Depending on the final count, approximately 36,000 ballots requested were not returned."

 In the 2012 primary, 175,303 people voted, for a turnout of 33% of eligible voters.
 One factor was a vote on the University of North Dakota's Fighting Sioux nickname.